top of page

 The TLC of Performance Management

 Let’s start thinking more intentionally about the performance of individuals in our schools - not in an HR-policy way, but genuinely, as people with layers, potential, and blind spots.
 Start with this: every person in your school either expands or limits the collective impact of the school.
 The job of the head of school is to notice which direction they’re leaning and help them lean better.
-1. Start with Clarity (Even When It’s Awkward) Performance issues often hide behind f
+1. Start with Clarity (Even When It’s Awkward) Performance issues often hide behind fo

 Laura Mitchelson